~/asomium $

 asomium_usage_status

-The counter auto-resets at the calendar month boundary; the on-disk file lives at ~/Library/Application Support/ReleaseKit/com.mariopek.releasekit/usage-counter.json.
+The counter auto-resets at the calendar month boundary; the on-disk file lives at ~/Library/Application Support/ReleaseKit/com.mariopek.releasekit/usage-ledger.json.

 Example promptHow many translate calls have I used this month?